The Ultimate Gift Guide for Herbalists

 If you’re looking for something fun for the plant lover in your life, these herbal-inspired gifts are sure to delight:

-1. Hoodies: A practical and sweet gift, we love this Dandelion inspired one and this Berry and Bloom design.
+1. Hoodies: A practical and sweet gift, we love this Dandelion inspired one and this Wild and Free design.

 2. Pressed flower wall hangingsThese wall hangings imbue a sense of calm in any space you hang them in.